accesscode-2-1/unit-4/lessons/7_CoreJava.md

 2. Non-static fields are not accessible.
 However, static fields are.
 3. Non-static methods may not be called.
 However, other static methods may be.

-> **Exercise:** Write a class called <code>Dice</code>.
+> :dart: **Exercise:** Write a class called <code>Dice</code>.
 Its constructor takes a number of dice, and it has a <code>roll()</code> that simulates rolling that many decide, and returns the total.
 Also keep count of how many times the dice have been rolled, and provide a static accessor for this count.

 The `main()` method must always be static.
 That's because Java runs it before creating any instances of any classes.

-> **Hint:** Most programming languages allow you to define a function outside of a class; however, Java does not.
+> :star: **Hint:** Most programming languages allow you to define a function outside of a class; however, Java does not.
 Many Java programmers group such functions together into a class or classes containing only static methods, which behave essentially as functions outside of a class.
 There's no point in instantiating such a class, as all of its methods are directly accessible without an instance  The `Math` class is an example of this.

 ## Static initializers